-This research project explored the connections between play, story, and pretense with regard to many cultural and contextual factors that influence the way these elements vary in children's lives.
+This research project explored the connections between play, story, and pretence with regard to many cultural and contextual factors that influence the way these elements vary in children’s lives.

 In a departure from earlier collections on play and story, the authors take a particular focus on normative as compared with atypical development.
 The project examined the differing abilities of typically developing children and children with Autism Spectrum Disorders (ASD) to engage in pretend play with others – and construct intersubjectivity in dialogue by so doing.
 The Investigators of this project have found that it is not that the children with ASD are unable to engage in pretend play, but the nature of their meta-discourse about the play differs from typically developing children.

 This research examines the differing abilities of typically developing children and those with autism spectrum disorders (ASD) to engage in pretend play and tell stories.
 Pretend play is the collaboration with others to create a pretend world – where a ball may be an apple or a pen a banana – as opposed to functional play such as sports.
 This kind of play becomes sophisticated, significant, and collaborative during the preschool years.
 It is an important developmental skill for language acquisition, cognitive development, and socialisation.

 The chief investigators are Professor Lesley Stirling and Dr Susan Douglas of the School of Languages and Linguistics.
 They have worked in partnership with Professor Cheryl Dissanayake of the Olga Tennison Centre for Autism Research at La Trobe University, who provided much valuable data.

 Professor Stirling has worked on autism and communication for a decade.
 Dr Douglas studied the development of verbs in autistic children for her PhD and then worked with Professor Stirling on an ARC Discovery Project on children’s storytelling in ASD.
 This background provided the basis for the research into pretend play.